 - 3. The following flag signals shall be used at all WMRRA events: - a.
 Green: Start/Course is clear - b.
 Crossed blue and white flags (furled): Half way (not used in heats under six laps) - c.
 White: One lap to go - d.
 Checkered: End of race or practice - e.
-Red: Race stopped.
-Hand up, come to a safe stop at the edge of the track near the next corner station and wait for instructions from the flagman. - f.
+Red: Race or session stopped.
+A waving red flag will be shown in the corner where the incident occurred and in the corner preceding it; a standing red flag will be shown in all other corners.
+Put a hand up or foot out to let riders behind you know you will be coming off pace, then come to a safe stop at the edge of the track at the next corner station and wait for instructions. - f.
 Black: Complete lap, report to starter - g.
 Black with Orange dot (meatball): Stop and go penalty - h.
 White/Red cross: Ambulance (or other four-wheel vehicle) on course - i.
 White/Red cross (waving): Ambulance (or other four-wheel vehicle) on course, directly ahead - j.
 Yellow/red stripes: Oil, water or debris on the track - k.
 Yellow (stationary): Caution/danger ahead - I. Yellow (waving): Immediate danger ahead, hold position (no passing) - m.
 Blue: Hold your line, do not look back.
 You are being lapped.
 (This is not a move-over flag.) - n.
 Blue with yellow diagonal stripe: Rider entering track - 4.
 When the black flag is displayed, the rider must report to Starter.
 Failure to do so will mean disqualification from the event and the possibility of suspension.
 As soon as possible, the rider receiving the black flag should acknowledge the flag by raising a hand.
 The rider should then safely pull off the racing line and check his machine for fluid leakage as soon as he can do so safely, and proceed off the racing surface if necessary to avoid oiling the race track.
 After reporting to race officials, the rider may be allowed to re-enter the race if it is safe to do so. - 5.
 When the stationary yellow flag is displayed, it is a warning signal ONLY.
 RIDERS MUST PROCEED WITH CAUTION, using their own judgment. - 6.
 When the waving yellow flag is displayed, it is a warning that immediate danger lies ahead.
 RIDERS SHALL NOT PASS AT THE WAVING YELLOW FLAG.
 Any rider to do so may be penalized or disqualified at the discretion of the referee.
 This includes passing "lapped" riders.
 If a rider cannot safely avoid passing the rider in front of him, he shall relinquish that rider's position BEFORE HE RESUMES RACING. - 7.
 White/red cross (ambulance) flag: - a.
 The ambulance flag is used only in a main event and will be displayed whenever an ambulance or service vehicle is on the racetrack. - b.
 If an ambulance is required during a practice session, novice or grid qualifying heat, the race will be red-flagged. - c.
 Riders, corner workers, and ambulance personnel will follow the procedure outlined in Section K-12. - 8.
 When the Meatball flag (Black with orange dot) is displayed, the rider must report to Starter for a stop and go penalty. - 9.
 All flagmen and their assistant(s) shall be in their positions on the track before the first practice session begins. - 10.
 If the referee determines that there are not sufficient people available to man flag and corner positions, thereby causing a dangerous condition for the competitors, he can halt all racing activities until enough people are made available to man the race track in a safe manner.